Where is my Boasting? Galatians 6. 2026.

 Protect my children from believing the lie that they can be good enough to deserve Your mercy or merit Your grace.
 Help them to recognize that this is a lie sent from that liar, tempter, and accuser, Satan, who tempts us to sin and then accuses us when we fall.

 I pray that my children would receive the gift of redemption found in the gospel of Jesus Christ.
-May they receive that inheritance found not in the blood running through my blood but in the blood of Christ poured out on the cross.
+May they receive that inheritance found not in the blood running through my body but in the blood of Christ poured out on the cross.

 Help them to believe the truth of Galatians 3:26-28, that we are sons of God through faith in Jesus Christ, that when we are baptized into Christ, we are clothed in Christ, and that we are all one in Christ Jesus.
 Help my sons take joy in being boys, and help my daughters take joy in being girls.
 Protect them from the sin of pride, thinking they know better than You do.
 May they humbly recognize that their inheritance begins and ends in You.